Shindeakshay321/Google-Cloud-Platform-GCP-Associate-Cloud-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Enable Audit Logs on the IAM &amp; admin page for all resources, and validate the results.
 - [x] Use the command gcloud projects get-iam-policy to view the current role assignments.

+To review who has been granted the Project Owner role in a Google Cloud Platform project, the correct approach is:

+**4. Use the command `gcloud projects get-iam-policy` to view the current role assignments.**

+**Reasons why other options are wrong:**

+1. **In the console, validate which SSH keys have been stored as project-wide keys:**
+   - Checking SSH keys stored as project-wide keys does not directly provide information about IAM roles assigned to users.
+SSH keys are used for authentication purposes and are not directly related to IAM role assignments.

+2. **Navigate to Identity-Aware Proxy and check the permissions for these resources:**
+   - Identity-Aware Proxy (IAP) is used for controlling access to your web applications and services rather than reviewing IAM role assignments across the project.
+Checking permissions in IAP settings won't give you a comprehensive view of all IAM role assignments in the project.

+3. **Enable Audit Logs on the IAM & admin page for all resources, and validate the results:**
+   - Enabling Audit Logs provides a record of actions performed in Google Cloud, but it doesn't directly show the current IAM role assignments.
+Audit Logs can help track changes to IAM policies but won't provide a straightforward list of who currently holds the Project Owner role.

+**Why Option 4 is Correct:**
+- **gcloud command (`gcloud projects get-iam-policy`):** This command allows you to retrieve the IAM policy bindings for a project, which includes detailed information about who has what role (such as Project Owner, Editor, Viewer, etc.) in the project.
+It provides a clear and direct way to review the current IAM role assignments, including the Project Owner role.

+In summary, using the `gcloud projects get-iam-policy` command is the appropriate method to review who has been granted the Project Owner role in a Google Cloud Platform project, as it directly retrieves the IAM policy bindings for detailed examination.

 **[⬆ Back to Top](#table-of-contents)**

 ### You are running multiple VPC-native Google Kubernetes Engine clusters in the same subnet.
 The IPs available for the nodes are exhausted, and you want to ensure that the clusters can grow in nodes when needed.
 What should you do?